All children and adults should be immunised against polio. See your practice nurse if you think that you are not fully immunised.

 Adults - are you immunised?

 Polio is not just a childhood illness, it can affect anyone.
 Children in the UK have been immunised against polio since 1958.
 If you were born before 1958 you may not have been immunised.
-All adults who are not immunised against polio should start by having the primary course of three polio vaccines at monthly intervals.
-Then have the booster doses as described above.
+All adults who are not immunised against polio should start by having the primary course of three polio vaccines at monthly intervals and then have the booster doses as described above.

-Polio has been practically destroyed (eradicated) in much of the world, due to immunisation.
-However, it is still a problem in some regions, particularly Nigeria and Pakistan.
+Polio has been practically destroyed in much of the world, due to immunisation.
+However, it is still a problem in some regions, particularly in Pakistan and Afghanistan.
 Your GP or practice nurse can advise if your travel destination is an at-risk area for polio.
 If you are travelling to an at-risk area:

 - Adults - see notes above.
 If you are not immunised, you should be immunised before you travel.